 In 2019, we started to implement our ROSS system to improve our operational efficiency and level of automation.
-Starting from 2020, we reorganized the structure of our service team at the store level to consolidate certain functions so that we can expand our capacity to serve more brand partners.
+Starting from 2020, we constantly reorganized the structure of our service team at the store level to consolidate certain functions so that we can consolidate and streamline our operations and expand our capacity to serve more brand partners.